clovaai/deep-text-recognition-benchmark/README.md

 - Repo of detection : https://github.com/clovaai/CRAFT-pytorch

 ## Citation
-If you find this work useful for your research, please cite:
+Please consider citing this work in your publications if it helps your research.
 ```
 @inproceedings{baek2019STRcomparisons,
   title={What is wrong with scene text recognition model comparisons? dataset and model analysis},